julwil/ccs4dt/README.md

 Stores configuration and metadata:

-- Configuration for each space: How many sensors, where they are located, etc
+- Configuration for each location: How many sensors, where they are located, etc
 - Metadata on Input/Output Batches (scheduled, processing, finished, failed)

 ---